-But how did we come to this current state where we know nothing (looking at you, Jon Snow) or at least very little about how our clothes are made?
-When Fast Fashion started developing around the 1990s, the pressure for retailers to cut down prices for consumers and costs for the brands grew tremendously.
+But how did we come to this current state where we know nothing to very little about how our clothes are made?
+When fast fashion as we know it today started developing around the 1990s, the pressure for retailers to cut down prices for consumers and costs for the brands grew tremendously.
 Companies relocated their once-local factories abroad in search of lower labour costs, and cut corners to source and produce raw materials cheaply.
-This lead to vast, complex and opaque supply chains.
-In fact, the 2018 Ethical Fashion report revealed that 69% of the brands studied had traced the final stages of production, 18% had traced the inputs stage, and only a shocking 7% had traced their raw materials.
+This lead to vast, complex, and opaque supply chains.

-But this is the age of the internet, the age of information.
-People are demanding more transparency from their fashion brands, and new technologies and tools, like the Good On You app (and now web Directory), are helping people know more about how their clothes were made and which brands are ethical or not.
+But this is the age of the internet, of the metaverse, of information.
+People are demanding more transparency from fashion brands, and new technologies and tools—like the Good On You app and directory—are helping people know more about how their clothes were made and which brands are ethical or not.

 The technology that has been on everyone’s lips for the past few years is blockchain.
-You’ve no doubt heard of Bitcoin and other cryptocurrencies, but blockchain has many other uses—and its applications within the fashion industry are only starting to be researched.
+You’ve no doubt heard of NFTs or Bitcoin and other cryptocurrencies, but blockchain has many other uses—and its applications within the fashion industry are only starting to be researched.

 So today we give you the lowdown about this mysterious technology.